When translation fails. There is a good reason to hire professional translators. Here’s a few reasons why…Laugh or Cry?

 It’s amazing how many bad interviews I’ve had to sit through and eventually send out the sorry, but thank you letter.
 What did I learn?

-It’s very easy for you to say – “but I was perfect for that job” – and you know what; sometimes you’ll be right.
+It’s very easy to say – “but I was perfect for that job” – and you know what; sometimes you’ll be right.
 However you have to be able to show that in interview.
 Interviews are more than just answering questions.
 You have to work to get hired.
 Just turning up for interview and answering a few questions isn’t good enough any more.

 At the end of the day the employer wants someone to do a job for them.
 Now, do you really understand what that job is?
 Really?
 Do you?